We're having more fun than a human being should be allowed to have here at the EIB network and the Rush Limbaugh program.

 And it's something that the campaign knows it can get away with for a certain amount of time.

-The question is, does there a point when Elizabeth Edwards maybe steps across some sort of imaginary line where she's going too far?
+The question is, is there a point when Elizabeth Edwards maybe steps across some sort of imaginary line where she's going too far?

-Question is Is there a point where Elizabeth apparently not uh because nobody's gonna hit back.
+The question is, is there a point where Elizabeth Edwards, apparently not, because nobody's going to hit back.

 Resume shortly.